Youth Transition Services

 Orientation, Assessment and Case Planning

-All youth age 14 and older under the custody of FCCS are eligible for assessment services.
-Each youth is assigned an emancipation counselor and participates in an assessment and planning experience to set their independent living plan in motion.
+All youth ages 14 and older under the custody of FCCS are eligible for assessment services.
+Each youth is assigned a counselor and participates in an assessment and planning experience to set their independent living plan in motion.

 In cases where the goal is to enable youth to live independently, staff assist youth in establishing themselves in the community and the neighborhood most suited to their roots, preferences and income level.
 Even at this stage of independence, staff will continue to check on the youth weekly (as they establish themselves, contacts may be reduced) and provide case management services as needed.

 - College tours

 - Apartment application assistance

 - College/ university / vocational school application assistance